About District Grantmaking

 · Have data available to measure progress, outcomes and relevance

-The District will generally NOT support the following:
+The District does NOT support the following:

 · Endowment campaigns